Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Teleoperation System Overview

 \subsection{Voice Commands}

-Voice commands provide a low-effort, high-level interaction channel that allows the user to control system state and query the interface without interrupting gesture-based teleoperation.
-We include additional details in the implementation of voice commands in Supplementary \ref{supplementary:voice-commands}.
+We use voice commands to provide the user with a low-effort, high-level interaction channel that allows the user to control system state and query the interface without interrupting gesture-based teleoperation.

+Using voice commands, the user can start and stop gesture mode, which starts and stops gesture commands from being sent to the robot, as shown in the Supplementary Figure \ref{supplementary:voice-switching-modes}.
+The automatic speech recognition module is implemented using a large-v3 Whisper automatic speech recognition model.
+Keywords are used to recognize intended mode switches.
+Additionally, when the user asks questions about the interface, a local LLM implemented using Phi-4 mini answers the questions about the interface.
+Voice responses are generated using Kokoro TTS running on the companion laptop.
+We show text queries used by the user for auto-alignment trials in the Supplementary Table~\ref{supplementary:tab-text-queries}.
+We also show a system diagram showing the finite state machine representing the modes and mode transitions using voice commands in the Supplementary Figure~\ref{supplementary:voice-switching-modes}.